jennifer-mcallister/jennifer-mcallister/README.md

 ## Hi there 👋
-### I'm Jennifer, a creative and enthusiastic frontend developer who recently graduated with a degree in Frontend Development.
+### I'm Jennifer, a creative and enthusiastic Frontend Developer who recently graduated with a degree in Frontend Development.

 #### Skills 👩‍💻
 🌟 Javascript/Typescript<br />